Kieran Trippier: Atlético Madrid

 Trippier signed for La Liga club Atlético Madrid on 17 July 2019 on a three-year contract, for a fee of £20 million plus add-ons.
 He became Atlético's first English player in 95 years.
 In his debut on 18 August in their opening La Liga match against Getafe, he helped the team to a 1–0 home win by providing an assist for Álvaro Morata's goal.
-In December 2020, Trippier was given a 10-week worldwide football ban and fined £70,000 for four breaches of Football Association betting rules after he allegedly passed on information on his transfer to his friends who then placed bets on his transfer.
-The ban was suspended by FIFA, which dismissed its appeal, until the case is decided by the Court of Arbitration for Sport (CAS).
-CAS rejected the appeal, and Trippier sat out his ban until his return to the team for the Madrid Derby against Real Madrid on 7 March 2021, which ended in a 1–1 draw.
+In December 2020, Trippier was given a 10-week worldwide football ban and fined £70,000 for four breaches of Football Association betting rules after he allegedly passed on information on his transfer to his friends, who then placed bets on his transfer.
+Atlético requested a review and the ban was suspended by FIFA until the case was decided by the Court of Arbitration for Sport (CAS).
+CAS rejected the appeal, and Trippier sat out his ban until his return to the team for the Madrid derby against Real Madrid on 7 March 2021, which ended in a 1–1 draw.

 At the end of the 2020–21 season, Trippier won his first major trophy as Atlético secured the La Liga title on the final day of the season.